sakaicontrib/evaluation/README.md

 To configure that feature you have to set up the property

 `evaluation.exportjob.outputlocation={location on disk that's writable by the process Sakai is running as}`

+*Important note* If you are upgrading for earlier versions and not running auto.ddl you need to run the [conversion scripts for your database](https://github.com/sakaicontrib/evaluation/tree/e4a1a448b812fbdff3ee823cce9e8fccb560259c/sakai-evaluation-impl/src/ddl/conversion).